With an eye on Russia, U.S. Navy re-establishing its Second Fleet

 “Second Fleet will exercise operational and administrative authorities over assigned ships, aircraft and landing forces on the East Coast and northern Atlantic Ocean,” Richardson said.

-A U.S. Navy official, speaking on the condition of anonymity, said a number of decisions, like who would command Second Fleet and what assets it would include, had not yet been made and it was unclear when the fleet would be operational.
+The command, which will be based in Norfolk, Virginia, will initially have 15 personnel and will eventually grow to over 200 people, officials said.
+A number of decisions, like who would command Second Fleet and what assets it would include, have not yet been made.

 In 2011, the fleet was disbanded for cost-saving and organizational structure reasons.

-Since then, however, Russia has become more assertive, flexing its military muscles in conflicts like those in Ukraine and Syria and tensions between Moscow and Washington have increased.
+Since then, however, Russia has become more assertive, flexing its military muscles in conflicts like those in Ukraine and Syria, and tensions between Moscow and Washington have increased.

 Earlier this year, the U.S. military said in a new national defense strategy that countering Russia, along with China, would be a priority, the latest sign of shifting priorities after more than a decade and a half of focusing on the fight against Islamist militants.